Skip to main content

 Configure delivery

-Open the scraper in My Scrapers, click Delivery preferences, and choose a destination (API download, webhook, S3, GCS, Azure, SFTP, or email) and a format (JSON, NDJSON, CSV, XLSX, Parquet).
-See Initiate collection and delivery for every option.
+Open the scraper from My Scrapers and configure Delivery preferences.
+Choose a delivery destination, such as API download, webhook, Amazon S3, GCS, Azure, SFTP, or email and a file format (JSON, NDJSON, CSV, XLSX).
+See Initiate collection and delivery for all available options.

 9